Samurai In Love

 “What’s that supposed to mean?”
 Asuka’s father asked just as a loud scream of horror erupted from outside.

 They quickly made their way out to see what the commotion was about.
-To their shock and horror, a woman passing by had just discovered the body of one of Lord Osaragi’s samurai nearby.
+To their shock and horror, a woman passing by had just discovered the body of one of Lord Osaragi’s personal guards nearby.
 Yoshi was asked to come with the lords while Asuka stayed inside for her safety.

 “It’s one of my samurais!
 He was asked to stand guard here,” Asuka’s father said as they approached the body.
 It was mangled, torn up, and obviously the work of a deranged animal.